 Our first investigation took place in the small chapel which remains virtually intact.
 Lorraine called out several times but we felt no paranormal activity.
 We took photographs inside the chapel and then left to explore further buildings.

 We entered a large C-shaped single storey building, dodging rotten floorboards which smelt damp and musty.
 Although it was still just about light outside it was pitch black inside due to the boarding on all the windows.

 There were no wards in this building so we assumed it must have been originally used as a day centre.
 We called out yet again and other than several bats we saw or heard nothing.

-We wandered around the grounds past loads of rubble which once had been hospital buildings and new buildings were been erected.
+We wandered around the grounds past loads of rubble which once had been hospital buildings.

-A large two storey building remained virtually intact although severely flooded either by vandals or burst water pipes and smelling extremely damp.
+A large two storey building remained virtually intact although severely flooded by a possible burst water pipe, and smelling extremely damp.
 We entered this building and started to explore and investigate.

 We found a small room with curtains (dating from the 70‘s) still hanging in the windows, but like all the other rooms the glass was boarded up, keeping the room in pitch darkness.
 It looked a little surreal.

 We decided to call out in there while filming and recording all sounds.

 We thought we heard strange rumbling noises but dismissed them at this point.